voltsparx/voltsparx/README.md

 - 📖 *Philomath* — Loves Learning nearly every Branch of Science
 - 🎵 *Melophile* — Loves Hearing and Listening to Music/Songs and Retrowaves/Synthwaves
 - 🎮 Sometimes into Gaming
-- 🔐 Introverted but Simple
+- 🔐 Introverted and Simple by Default
 - 🏸 Likes Playing Badminton
-- 🎼 Likes to Play Music on Piano and Guitar (Learner)
+- 🎼 Likes to Play Music on Piano and Guitar (Learning)
 - 🪪 Birth Kernel — Aug/26
 - 🛰️ Founder & Owner of **Voltros Community** (Still Building)
-> **⚡Reverse Engineering, My Architecture, My Design and My Thoughts are my Power Source!⚡**

 ---